-Those who own land and use water for irrigation are obliged to pay for water.
-The payment is made both in kind and in cash to the Mirob - the person in charge of distributing water in the community.
+Those who own land and use water for irrigation are obliged to pay for the water.
+The payment is made both in kind and in cash to the Mirob, the person in charge of distributing water in the community.
 The amount of the payment varies from village to village.

 5.9 Access to services and infrastructure